hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 * **Utilising pod networking for VM's**
 * **Using the OpenShift Web Console with OpenShift Virtualization**

 ## Lab Setup

-The lab is run entirely from within the hosted lab environment you are reading this from now.
+The lab is operated from within the hosted lab environment you are reading this from now.
 The environment provides both a CLI with the tools you need (such as `oc` and `virtctl`) as well as access to the OpenShift console as a privileged user.
 Switching between the console and the CLI enviornment is easy.
 At the top middle of the lab guide you'll find a link to switch between the "**Terminal**" and the "**Console**".

 <img src="img/console-button.png"/>

 Selecting either will highlight your choice in blue and change the window's focus to the requested environment.
 Within the lab you can cut and paste commands directly from the instructions; but of course **be sure to review all commands carefully** both for functionality and syntax!

 > **NOTE**: In some browsers and operating systems you may need to use Ctrl-Shift-C / Ctrl-Shift-V to copy/paste!

 ## Environment

 The lab environment consists of three (3) OpenShift masters and two (2) OpenShift workers.

-The installation consists of two networks, one for internal OpenShift communication, and another to represent a "public" network unrelated to OpenShift.
+In addition, the installation consists of two networks, one for internal OpenShift communication, and another to represent a "public" network unrelated to OpenShift.
 This second network is connected to all OpenShift workers.
 We use this as a "public" network in the labs but it should be noted that the network actually uses an unroutable range and is just an example.
 The point is that it is external to OpenShift and could be any extra network.

 In addition to the OpenShift deployment we are also running a bastion host with a few extra services:

 * A squid proxy server to allow a web browser on your local system access to the "public" network mentioned above.
 Instructions on how to connect your browser to this are below.
 * An NFS server to provide basic storage to our OpenShift environment.
 It is full configured and available to the lab.
+* A web-server that hosts some pre-cached images for our use throughout the labs.

 Conceptually, the environment looks like this: